-Uncertainty in claims reserves estimation is larger for claims such as periodic payment orders for which annually indexed payments are made typically over the lifetime of the injured party.
-Claims reserves for periodic payment orders are held on a discounted basis and are sensitive to a change in the discount rate.
+Uncertainty in claims reserves estimation is larger for claims such as PPOs for which annually indexed payments are made typically over the lifetime of the injured party.
+Under IFRS17 all claims reserves are held on a discounted basis and so are sensitive to changes in the discount rate, however this sensitivity tends to be more significant to the Group's PPO reserves given their longer duration.